deep-soft/skipstone/README.md

 The individual module `build.gradle.kts` files will have dependencies that match the inter-module dependencies in the `Package.swift` file.

-For example, `SampleApp` depends on `SampleLib` and `CrossUI`, both of which depend on `CrossFoundation`.
+For example, `ExampleApp` depends on `ExampleLib` and `CrossUI`, both of which depend on `CrossFoundation`.

-`SampleLib/build.gradle.kts`'s dependecies will include just the one dependency:
+`ExampleLib/build.gradle.kts`'s dependecies will include just the one dependency:

 ```kotlin
 dependencies {